TechnoDiktator/healthcare-microservices-platform/Readme.md

 Then access the services through the gateway and service-specific ports defined in the Docker Compose setup.

+> Warning: Use the existing `pom.xml` files from the project and do not modify dependencies while running locally.
+> For the most reliable local environment, use Docker Compose as documented above.

 Example entry points:

 - API Gateway: http://localhost:4004